nashville-software-school/front-end-milestones/1-the-static-web/resources/SW_GITHUB_PROJECTS.md

 ### Creating project boards

 To create a project board you must have write access to the repository.
 Click the `Projects` header tab, then `Create a Project`.
 Once the project is created you will need three columns.
 They should be titled `Backlog`, `Doing` and `Complete`.
-You may also want to have a `Review` column wto organize your pull requests, but it isn't a requirement.
+You may also want to have a `Review` column to organize your pull requests, but it isn't a requirement.

 # Resources
 Learn more about [Github Projects](https://help.github.com/articles/about-project-boards/).